TylerRTDev/CI-MSProject4/README.md

 ### 🎧 As a Music Fan (Site Visitor):

+* I want to register for an account and create a unqie username.
-* You can browse music by genre, artist, or format.
+* I want to browse music by genre or format.
-* You can preview albums or tracks (if previews are enabled).
-* You can view product details including images, pricing, and stock status.
+* I want to view product details including images, pricing, and stock status.
-* You can create an account to track orders and manage your information.
+* I want to track orders and manage information.
+* I want to purchase items securely so I can receive my music without issues.

 ### 🛒 As a Returning Customer:

-* You can log in to view your past orders.
+* I want to log in and view my order history.
-* You can easily reorder previously purchased items.
+* I want to track my previous/existing orders.
+* I want to make purchases with existing account information.
-* You can update your password and profile information.
+* I want to update my password and profile information.
-* You can save favorite items to a wishlist (planned feature).

 ### 🧑‍💼 As a Site Admin:

-* You can manage product listings, images, and stock levels.
+* I want to manage product listings, images, and stock levels.
-* You can add and edit categories, genres, or media types.
+* I want to add and edit categories, genres, or media types.
-* You can view and update customer orders and shipping details.
+* I want to view and update customer orders and shipping details.
-* You can mark items as "Featured" or "Limited Edition."
+* I want to mark items as "Featured".
+* I want to update exising order status from 'Pending' to 'Shipped' to 'Delivered'
+* I want to create new admin users, managing permissions and access.

 ---